- How is childhood leukemia treated?

 If the leukemia remains in remission after induction and consolidation, maintenance therapy can begin.
 Most treatment plans use daily 6-mercaptopurine and weekly methotrexate, given as pills, often along with vincristine, which is given intravenously, and a steroid (prednisone or dexamethasone).
 These latter 2 drugs are given for brief periods every 4 to 8 weeks.
 Other drugs may be added depending on the type of ALL and the risk of recurrence.

-During the first few months of maintenance, most treatments include 1 or 2 repeat intensified treatments similar to the initial induction.
+During the first few months of maintenance, most treatment plans include 1 or 2 repeat intensified treatments similar to the initial induction.
 These 4-week intensifications are called re-induction or delayed intensification.

-Some leukemia patients at higher risk may receive more intense maintenance chemotherapy and intrathecal therapy.
+Some children at higher risk may receive more intense maintenance chemotherapy and intrathecal therapy.

 Treatment of residual disease

 These treatment plans may change if the leukemia doesn’t go into remission during induction or consolidation.
 The doctor will probably check the child’s bone marrow soon after treatment starts to see if the leukemia is going away.
-If not, treatment may be intensified or prolonged.
+If not, treatment may be more intense or prolonged.

-If the leukemia seems to have gone away by standard lab tests, the doctor may do more sensitive tests to look for small numbers of leukemia cells that may remain.
+If the leukemia seems to have gone away by standard lab tests, the doctor may do more sensitive tests to look for even small numbers of remaining leukemia cells.
 If any are found, then chemotherapy again may be intensified or prolonged.

 Treatment of recurrent ALL

 If the time interval is shorter, more aggressive chemotherapy with other drugs may be needed.
-The most commonly used chemo drugs are vincristine, L-asparaginase, anthracyclines (doxorubicin, daunorubicin, mitoxantrone), cyclophosphamide, cytarabine (ara-C), and epipodophyllotoxins (etoposide, teniposide).
+The most commonly used chemo drugs are vincristine, L-asparaginase, anthracyclines (doxorubicin, daunorubicin, or mitoxantrone), cyclophosphamide, cytarabine (ara-C), and epipodophyllotoxins (etoposide or teniposide).
 The child will also receive a steroid (prednisone or dexamethasone).
 Intrathecal chemotherapy will also be given.

-For children whose leukemia comes back within 6 months of starting treatment or for children with T-cell ALL who relapse, a stem cell transplant may be considered, especially if there is a brother or sister who is a good tissue type match.
+For children whose leukemia comes back within 6 months of starting treatment or for children with T-cell ALL who relapse, a stem cell transplant may be considered, especially if the child has a brother or sister who is a good tissue type match.
 Stem cell transplants may also be used for other children who relapse after a second course of chemotherapy.